 Dear brothers and sisters, Manuel González-Serna, diocesan priest, and 19 companions, priests and laypeople, killed in 1936 in the Spanish Civil War’s climate of religious persecution, were beatified in Seville yesterday.
 These martyrs bore witness to Christ up to the end.
 May their example comfort the many Christians in our times, who are discriminated against because of their faith.
 A round of applause for the new Blesseds!

 I reaffirm my closeness to the dear people of Myanmar, who unfortunately continue to suffer from violence and abuse.
 I pray that they may not feel discouraged and that they may always trust in the Lord’s help.

 And, brothers and sisters, let us continue to pray for martyred Ukraine — I can see the flags here — and for the populations of Palestine and Israel.
 Peace is possible.
 It takes good will.
 Peace is possible.
 Let us not resign ourselves to war!
 And let us not forget that war is always, always, always a defeat.
 The only ones to gain are the arms manufacturers.

 Today we are celebrating the Seventh World Day of the Poor, whose theme this year is: “Do not turn your face away from anyone who is poor” (Tob 4:7).
 I thank those in the dioceses and parishes who have organized solidarity initiatives with people and families who struggle to make ends meet.

 And today we also remember all the victims of road accidents: let us pray for them, for their relatives, and let us make efforts to prevent accidents.

 I would also like to mention World Fisheries Day, which will be held the day after tomorrow.

-I wish you all a blessed Sunday.
+I wish you all a happy Sunday.
 Please, do not forget to pray for me.
-Enjoy your lunch, and arrivederci!
+Enjoy your lunch.
+Arrivederci!